U.S. aims for U.N. vote on North Korea sanctions within weeks: diplomats

 Haley told some U.N. diplomats late last week of the ambitious timeline for a U.N. response to North Korea's launch on Tuesday of a missile that some experts believe could have the range to reach Alaska, and parts of the U.S. West Coast.

-The U.S. mission to the United Nations was not immediately available to comment on the timeline for a council vote.
+The U.S. mission to the United Nations declined to comment on the timeline for a council vote.
 Some Security Council diplomats have expressed doubt that a draft resolution could be put to a vote quickly.

 Following a nuclear weapons test by North Korea in September, while U.S. President Barack Obama was still in office, it took the U.N.
 Security Council three months to agree to strengthened sanctions.